StickableIL/aks-nginx-monitoring/README.md

 - Default node pool uses Standard_B2s VM size
 - Monitoring is configured with basic CPU usage alerts
 - ArgoCD is used for GitOps-based deployment
+- All services are internal by default - configure ingress or use port-forwarding based on your requirements